 3 Reasons to Define Your Target Market

 When asked who your target market is, do you respond with “Anyone who needs…” or “Anyone who wants”?
-If yes, then perhaps you could spend a bit more time defining that target.
+If yes, then perhaps you could take a bit of time to define your target market.
 Why?
-Here are 3 great reasons why you should clearly define your target market.
+Here are 3 great reasons.

 How many of us has an unlimited marketing budget?
 Right.
 None.
 Let’s say you have a lawncare business and your target market is “anyone with a lawn”.
 You’re promoting your business on Facebook.
 Consider narrowing that target to “families with young children within a 25 mile radius”.
 This way, your marketing dollars are concentrated and the right people see your promoted posts.